kartikeya-datta/kartikeya-datta/README.md

 ###

-<p align="left">I'm ... from ....India.<br><br>- 🔭 I’m currently pursuing my  Masters in Computer Science from Northwest Missouri State University...<br>- 📚 I'm currently Learning different aspects of coding and web application development and willing to learn and help with any projects...<br>- ⚡ In my free time I love to sketch and play a lot ;)</p>
+<p align="left">I'm ... from ....India.<br><br>- 🔭 I’m currently pursuing my  Masters in Computer Science from Northwest Missouri State University...<br>- 📚 and currently Learning different aspects of coding and web application development and willing to learn and help with any projects...<br>- ⚡ In my free time I love to sketch and play a lot ;)</p>

 ###